This site contains affiliate links. Please see Policies for more information.

 - Place the trivet on the bottom of the Instant Pot and add 1 cup water to the pot.

-- Preheat your pan to medium high heat and add olive oil.
+- Preheat your pan or large nonstick skillet to medium-high heat and add olive oil.
 Sauté garlic, vegetable seasoning (optional), bell peppers, and onions for 1-2 minutes.

 - Gently crack the eggs on top of the vegetables, and reduce your heat to medium.